 This seems like this is a bad idea for a cash buyer to tell you to use an agent to avoid foreclosure… but that’s really what I’m about to do.
+Surprisingly, one effective strategy to avoid foreclosure involves working with a real estate agent.
 Disclosure ahead though, I am also an agent.
 So I can speak on this from an area of expertise.
 Don’t just take my word for it though.
 Ask your local, trusted agent.
+You can use Realtor.com to find one who can assist you.
 I’m sure they’ll guide you and help you the right way.

 So now back to the foreclosure issue.
 You got a notice saying that your lender is starting the foreclosure process.
 You shouldn’t be completely shocked.
 You haven’t made payments in a few months.
 It doesn’t make it any less crappy though.
 No one wants to face that feeling.
 So it’s very important to…